 4. A permit fee for the animal.
-In addition to the license fees provided by this Section the owner of a potentially dangerous animal shall pay an annual permit fee as set by the Town Manager to register and maintain registration of such owner's animal as a potentially dangerous animal.
+In addition to the license fees provided by this Title, the owner of a potentially dangerous animal shall pay an annual permit fee as set, and may be amended by, the Town Manager or designee, to register and maintain registration of such owner or keeper as a potentially dangerous animal.